Some examples of noncommutative projective Calabi-Yau schemes: Comparison and closed points

-\begin{proof} For example, we choose the weight $(1,1,a,b)$ and the quantum parameter $\mathbf{q}$ as in Example \ref{eg2}.
+\textit{Step 1.} We choose the weight $(1,1,a,b)$ and the quantum parameter $\mathbf{q}$ as in Example \ref{eg2}.
 Then, the number of ordinary and thin points of $\op{proj}(C/(f))$ is finite.
-So, we can show that $\op{proj}(C/f)$ is not isomorphic to any commutative Calabi-Yau surfaces as in Remark \ref{rmk1}.
+So, $\op{proj}(C/f)$ is not isomorphic to any commutative Calabi-Yau surfaces.